ki-editor/ki-editor/docs/src/normal-mode/actions/index.md

 - `p`: Paste after selection
 - `P`: Paste before selection

-This action paste the content from the clipboard (either system clipboard or cursor-specific clipboard) after/before the current selection.
+This action pastes the content from the clipboard (either the system clipboard or cursor-specific clipboard) after/before the current selection.

 Notes: